 It is important to remember that Christmas trees – both real and artificial – are not the only potential danger to your pet bird in your home.

 Many plants traditionally used as part of the Christmas presentation, such as Ivy, Holly and Poinsettia can be poisonous to pet birds, as well as popular decorative flowers like Chrysanthemum and Yew.

 Lastly, and some of you may find this one particularly disappointing, Mistletoe can also be toxic to some birds, so un-pucker your lips and take it off the door frame!
 (Or at least hang it somewhere where your pet bird cannot reach it).

 A few more things to consider

-Do consider removing your bird to a spare room away from the party to save its nerves, and your guests from getting splashed with the possible outcome of said nerves.
+Do consider removing your bird to a spare room away from the party to save its nerves.

 ExoticDirect has been providing the UK with insurance for exotic animals since 1996.
-As a small but expert company, our policies are designed with your bird type in mind – from parrots to love birds to birds of prey.
-And we pay the vet directly, so that you don’t have to worry about the bills.
+Our policies are designed with your bird type in mind – from African Grey's to Macaws to Cockatoos, we insure a wide range of birds.
+And we can pay the vet directly, to make life a little bit easier.